...

 For instance, while the ethical notion of autonomy mandates healthcare practitioners to uphold patient self-determination, accreditation may extend the extent to which the organization benchmarks its operations’ efficacy and efficiency.
 Besides, compliance, like HIPAA, is more specific, as it deals with certain criteria or aspects of quality.

 At the same time, accreditation examines the extent of overall quality, or performance quality, as seen in Hussein et al. (2021).
-Nevertheless, these standards and regulations are followed in order to increase organizational efficiency and serve patients better.
+Nevertheless, these standards and regulations are followed to increase organizational efficiency and serve patients better.

 Non-Compliance Risks and Consequences